Adding a New Secret to CI

 Jobs execute as Pod

-s; those that need access to sensitive information will have access to it through mounted Kubernetes
+s; those jobs that need access to sensitive information can have access through mounted Kubernetes

 Secrets